 This all-foam mattress arrives compressed for easier box shipping.

-- The base layer holds a 5-inch Dense Foam Layer that should act as a durable foundation for the entire mattress.
+- The base layer holds a Dense Foam Layer that should act as a durable foundation for the entire mattress.

 Brooklyn Aurora Construction

 This luxury hybrid product is compressed when shipped so it can fit inside a convenient box.